Lame Priests

 Leviticus 21:18 "For no one who has a blemish shall draw near, a man blind or lame, or one who has a mutilated face or a limb too long."

 As I sit in church today, I accidentally sat near the group who is hard of hearing.
-They praise Ya with their hands and listen by watching their fearless leader: the sign lqnguage interpreter.
+They praise Ya with their hands and listen by watching their fearless leader: the sign language interpreter.
 She does a wonderful job.
 Standing on stage next to the speaking pastor, she echoes his words for the benefit of the deaf.
-As she beautifully signs, i remembered Leviticus 21:18.
-Here Yahweh says that no priest who conducts his services in front of the crowd should have a debilitating handicapp that impedes on their ability to do their duties.
-What if the sign lqnguage interpreter was missing a few fingers?
+As she beautifully signs, I remembered Leviticus 21:18.
+Here Yahweh says that no priest who conducts his services in front of the crowd should have a debilitating handicap that impedes on their ability to do their duties.
+What if the sign language interpreter was missing a few fingers?
 What if one hand was deformed at birth?
-Would she still be the lead interpreter?
+Would she still be great at interpreting?
+Yes.
+But would she still be the lead interpreter for the entire church?
 Probably not.
 It would be so distracting that others would have a hard time paying attention to God's message.
 For that reason God reminds us to be practical.
 God asked me to step down from leading praise music because I had headaches.
-My disability impeded the long practices needed for a good music set.
+My disability impeded my physical endurance.
+I needed the physical endurance to conduct long practices so that our praise band would have a good music set.
 I stepped down and Yah gave me an alternative: leading bible studies.
-This requires much shorter, intermitten preparations than music.
+Preparation for a bible study requires much less physical stamina.
 It is a better fit.
 There is always a place to serve in God's house for those who are willing.
-Be open to God's guidance when submitting yoyrself to the Lord.
-He wants you to take the first steps, and to allow him to choose your path.
+Be open to God's guidance when submitting yourself to the Lord.
+Let Him guide you.
+He is just like a parent teaching their baby how to walk.
+He wants us to take the first steps.
+And when we start to walk, He stands by our side.
+He guides us to the destination of His choice.

 Popular posts from this blog